0xMukesh/Blahaj-API/README.md

 - `/`: The root route
 - `/get`: The route for getting random blahaj images
 - `/post`: The route for posting random blahaj images
+- `/raw`: The route for getting raw random blahaj images

 ### 🤔 How to post via the `/post` route ?

 Blahaj API doesn't support posting via queries.
 To use the POST method you have to add body to the request.
 The body needs to have `name` and `url` path.

 - `name` : It's a short description of what's the image is about
 - `url` : It's the link of the image